 Hopefully by now training your dog to sit is moving along well.
 You understand that sit means sit, and Rover isn't allowed to sniff, stand up, lie down, or shake-a-paw while "on command".

 But you're probably wondering, how do I release him from the command?

+Training your dog to sit is really a two-step exercise.
+You need to be able to tell him to disengage from the exercise as well!
 This is called the release command.
-And yes, it's still a command... whether he wants to or not, your pooch does have to get up from the sit when you tell him to.
+And yes, it's still a command... whether he wants to or not, your dog does have to get up from the sit when you tell him to.